 Ensuring that all residents have a completed Advance Care Directive (or plan) can be challenging for residential aged care providers.
 However, with many residents not indicating their preferences before becoming gravely ill, the absence of this vital document can result in families or aged care managers having to make difficult and rushed decisions when an emergency occurs.
 Alternatively, even if an Advance Care Plan written on paper exists, the chances of it being located quickly when an ambulance is waiting is unlikely.

-Touchstone Life Care (TLC) advance care planning software makes it easy for residential aged care providers to create, store and retrieve Advance Care Plans when required.
-From guiding staff in undertaking initial conversations with residents through to achieving one-click compliance for accreditation, there are numerous benefits for aged care providers who make the switch to the TLC digital solution.
+Touchstone Life Care (TLC) advance care planning software makes it easy for residential aged care providers to upload, store and retrieve Advance Care Plans when required.
+From ensuring staff have access to their residents’ wishes – even when they can’t voice them, through to helping achieve compliance for accreditation, there are numerous benefits for aged care providers who make the switch to TLC’s digital solution.

 Easily create and share Advance Care Directives